maybebyte/anthesis/on-lonely-passions.md

 ## Ways to approach/deal with this predicament

-It can be difficult to fruitfully share what you love if it's sufficiently complex, so here are several observations that I hope others may find helpful.
+It can be difficult to fruitfully share a passion if it's sufficiently complex, so here are several observations that I hope others may find helpful.